HimoriK/book/src/ch00-00-introduction.md

 provided by the standard library, Appendix D covers some useful development tools, and Appendix E explains Rust editions.

-If you want to skip ahead, go for it!
+Feel free to skip ahead!